r0b0tt/100-days-of-code/log.md

 **Today's Progress**
 1. Finished coding the basic implementation of the smart home web app.
 I'll meet with my team members tomorrow for feedback before I finish it.
+2. Started an android project.
+Implemented the basic features and init.

+**Thoughts**
+I've not done android in a while and I've become a little rusty.
+I hope to get back on track.